Is Manchurian chicken originated in China? Not quite. It is an Indo-Chinese dish.

 3. Doused the chicken with the gravy

-Other recipe related to Manchurian chicken
+Other recipes related to Manchurian chicken

 Sweet and sour pork is a traditional Chinese cuisine with a universal appeal.
 The pork pieces are doused in a thick, spoon-coating sauce with a constant pull between sweet and sour.
 It shares some similarities to the Manchurian chicken.

-This Vietnamese-inspired pan-fried lemongrass chicken chop will guarantee to be a total crowd-pleaser.
+If you like chicken recipes, This Vietnamese-inspired pan-fried lemongrass chicken chop will guarantee to be a total crowd-pleaser.
 The almost universal appeal of the aroma of lemongrass will surely welcome by everyone in your family.

 For the chicken (A)